Charles, Cardinal de Bourbon (born 1523): Peace of Monsieur

 The Peace of Monsieur which brought the fifth war of religion to a close, offered generous terms to the Protestants, in the hopes of re-securing the loyalty of the kings brother Alençon.
-Alençon himself would see his appanage greatly expanded and find himself granted surety towns in Picardie.
-In response to these developments, militant Catholics formed Catholic ligues, the first of which was founded in Péronne, aimed at opposing the peace.
+Alençon himself would see his appanage greatly expanded and find himself granted surety towns in Picardy.
+In response to these developments, militant Catholics formed Catholic leagues', the first of which was founded in Péronne, aimed at opposing the peace.
 Bourbon took the moment to act, disowning his nephews Navarre and Condé for their Protestantism.
 In his capacity as Archbishop of Rouen, he opposed any reintroduction of Protestantism into his diocese as would have been a requirement of the peace.
 Hoping to obstruct the peace he and his local noble supporters evoked their obscure right to sit as members of the Parlement of Rouen.
 However they were unsuccessful in persuading the Parlement to reject the peace.
 Having failed through legal channels, he confronted Protestants as they travelled to worship in July at their recently re-opened temple, causing many to flee in terror.

 His chief adviser in Rouen was François de Roncherolles.
 Roncherolles found himself in trouble with the king for advocating that non-Catholic princes be removed from the line of succession.
 This policy would advantaged the count of Soissons and Bourbon.
 Bourbon was guardian to the boy, and Roncherolles was the young man's guardian, as such both had advantage to be gained in Soissons climbing the ranks of succession.
 Even at this time Bourbon was not ignorant to the notion of his own succession to the throne, and pondered the prospect of petitioning the hope to allow him to leave his holy orders.